Superman in film: Superman Returns (2006)

-Following several unsuccessful attempts to reboot the franchise, Bryan Singer, who was said to be a childhood fan of the 1978 film, was approached by Warner Brothers to direct a new Superman film.
+Following several unsuccessful attempts to reboot the franchise, Bryan Singer, who was said to be a childhood fan of the 1978 film, was approached by Warner Bros. to direct a new Superman film.
 He accepted, abandoning two films already in pre-production, X-Men: The Last Stand (which would come to be directed by Brett Ratner) and a remake of Logan's Run.
 To work on the film, Singer brought his entire crew from X2.

-For the lead role, Brandon Routh was chosen in part because of his resemblance to Christopher Reeve; in fact, Routh had been signed by his manager several years earlier due to this resemblance.
+For the lead role, Brandon Routh was chosen in part because he resembled Christopher Reeve; in fact, Routh had been signed by his manager several years earlier due to this resemblance.
 Singer followed Richard Donner's lead in casting a relatively unknown actor as the titular character and more high-profile actors in supporting roles, such as Kevin Spacey as Lex Luthor.
 Through digitally-enhanced archive footage, Marlon Brando, who had died in 2004, appears in the film as Jor-El.

 As backstory, the film uses the events of the 1978 film and Superman II, while ignoring the events of Superman III and Superman IV: The Quest for Peace and its spin-off Supergirl.
 Singer's story tells of Superman's return to Earth following a 5-year search for survivors of Krypton.
 He discovers that, in his absence, Lois Lane has given birth to a son and become engaged.

 Superman Returns received positive reviews and grossed approximately US$391 million worldwide.